huikul/DexterousGrasp/README.md

     ```

 7. Install the python-pcl package:
-    For Ubuntu 16, the python-pcl package can be installed by the command ```pip install python-pcl``` or  by the soruce package (refer the tutorial in the repository [PointNetGPD](https://github.com/BerkeleyAutomation/meshpy)) under virtual Python environment.
-However, ```pip install python-pcl``` is not available for Ubuntu 20.0.
-Here we can use another method:
+    For Ubuntu 16, the python-pcl package can be installed by the command ```pip install python-pcl``` or  by the source package (refer the tutorial in the repository [PointNetGPD](https://github.com/BerkeleyAutomation/meshpy)) under virtual Python environment.
+However, ```pip install python-pcl``` is not available for Ubuntu 20.0, and the source package can not be compiled successfully on every PC with Ubuntu 20.0.
+If you are failed to install the python-pcl in your virtual environment, here we provide another method:
     ```
     sudo add-apt-repository ppa:sweptlaser/python3-pcl
     sudo apt update
     sudo apt install python3-pcl
     ```
-    Then copy the
+    Then copy the python-pcl package to your virtual environment, for example:
+    ```
+    copy the folder from /usr/lib/python3/dist-packages/pcl to the path $HOME/venv_3.8/lib/python3.8/site-packages/pcl
+    ```
+    Note: this method cannot make sure all pcl functions run well in the virtual environment (e.g.: pcl visualization), but we can make sure the functions used in our repository can be used.

 7. Install the grasp simulator:
     ```bash